Ebenezer J. Hill: Political career

 Hill engaged in business and banking in Norwalk.
 He served as a Burgess of Norwalk and as chairman of the board of school visitors.
 In 1884, Hill served as a delegate to the Republican National Convention.
 Hill was elected as member of the Connecticut State Senate in 1886, serving only one term.
 He also served one term on the Republican State central committee.

 In 1894, Hill was elected as a Republican to the 54th United States Congress, and to the eight succeeding Congresses (March 4, 1895 – March 3, 1913).
 As a member of Congress, Hill served as a member of the Committee on Banking and Currency for 8 years, and as a member of the Ways and Means Committee for 14 years.
 He served as chairman of the Committee on Expenditures in the Department of the Treasury (61st Congress).
 During his time in Congress, he developed a reputation among his colleagues as an authority on banking and tariffs.
 Hill was seen as a proponent of the gold standard, a protectionist, and as an outspoken supporter of women's suffrage.
+He was one of 14 representatives, all Republicans, to oppose the Sixteenth Amendment to the United States Constitution, which imposed a federal income tax.

 He was an unsuccessful candidate in 1912 for reelection to the 63rd Congress.

 Hill was again elected to the 64th and 65th Congresses and served from March 4, 1915, until his death in Norwalk, Connecticut, on September 27, 1917.
 He was interred in Riverside Cemetery in Norwalk, Connecticut.